Skip to content

 What happens if you swallow a cherry pit?

 Most of the time, nothing happens when you swallow a cherry pit.
 A cherry is a stone fruit.
 This means in the center of the fleshy, edible part of the fruit is a hard, stone-like shell (known as a pit).
 People often think that the pit is the fruit's seed, but this is incorrect.
 The seed is encapsulated within the shell and is sometimes called the kernel.
 If the cherry pit has not been chewed or broken open, it should pass intact through the digestive tract.
-Because of their widespread availability and the ease with which a cherry pit can be accidentally swallowed, cherry pit ingestions are a common reason people contact Poison Control.
+Because of their widespread availability and the ease with which a cherry pit can be accidentally swallowed, cherry pit ingestions are a common reason people contact poison centers.

 Are cherry pits toxic?